Drones for disaster relief – Did you know that drones can provide disaster relief in scenarios we call ‘Acts of God’? Here’s how.

 How many times has there been inaccurate information about the situation on the ground during disaster rescue?
 With UAVs, there can be rapid spot checks that provide accurate information which can be made available to the public.
 This would provide relief to those who rely only on the information provided on toll-free hotlines.

 For ground forces to have enhanced capabilities, the ideaForge Netra V Series UAV can cover a radius of 4 kms each with a speed of up to 36 kmph.
 That means about 50 sq. km. can be covered in the same time it takes for 20-25 rescue workers on the ground.
+The force-multiplying capacity of drones has major implications in the sense that help can reach a lot of people before the situation worsens and the rescue workers have to deal with harder situations which could have been avoided.
+And of course, help reaches a lot of people who would otherwise have not even been discovered by traditional searching methods.

 In primary school geography, we learn that India has all kinds of terrain- mountains, valleys, plains, plateau and coastal regions.
 With the deteriorating state of the environment, climate change, and the resulting calamities that are being induced, disasters can be rampant and unpredictable in scale.
 There is no one-size-fits-all solution, and it is often not straight-forward.